CFT-HY/HILA/docs/guide/README.md

 Description and Installation  {#mainpage}
 =========

-Hila (lattice in Finnish) is a C++ lattice field theory programming framework, aimed at HPC simulations.
+HILA (lattice in Finnish) is a C++ lattice field theory programming framework, aimed at HPC simulations.

-**Purpose**: make writing applications straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelization with MPI, GPU computing with Cuda or HIP, AVX vectorization, etc.).
+**Purpose**: make writing applications straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelization with MPI, GPU computing with CUDA or HIP, AVX vectorization, etc.).
 Details of the parallelization and computing architecture are hidden from the user's view, and all applications automatically run on present or future platform.
 Write once -- run anywhere.

-Hila is based on hila preprocessor (_hilapp_), which is a C++ source-to-source transformer using the [libtooling](https://clang.llvm.org/docs/LibTooling.html) toolbox of the [Clang](https://clang.llvm.org/) compiler.
+Hila is based on HILA preprocessor (_hilapp_), which is a C++ source-to-source transformer using the [libtooling](https://clang.llvm.org/docs/LibTooling.html) toolbox of the [Clang](https://clang.llvm.org/) compiler.
 It converts application C++ to platform-specific C++ code, which is passed to appropriate compilers for the platforms.

-Behind the scenes hila takes care of MPI layout and communications.
+Behind the scenes HILA takes care of MPI layout and communications.
 It lays out the lattice fields differently for different computing platforms: 'array of structures' (standard), 'array of structures of vectors' (AVX-type), or 'structure of arrays' (GPU-type).